jintransit/WebDevCourseMaterials/0-browser-automation-selenium/README.md

   File "<stdin>", line 1, in <module>
 AssertionError
 ```
-The more rigorous approach would be to test that the expected string is not only present, but also located at the correct place within the resulting page:
+The more rigorous approach would be to test that the expected string is not only present, but also located at the correct place within the subsequent page:
 ```
 second_code_div = driver.find_elements_by_css_selector('.code')[1]